Estimate Time6 min

 Put an expiration date on the counteroffer

-Include a short deadline to accept the counteroffer—generally 1 to 2 days—this encourages the buyer to make a decision, allowing the seller to either get the home under contract or move on.
+Include a short deadline to accept the counteroffer—generally 1 to 2 days—this encourages the buyer to make a decision, allowing the seller to either accept the offer and put the house under contract, or not.
 The longer a negotiation drags on, the longer the home is effectively off the market for other buyers to make an offer.

 Include closing costs

-Buyers are sometimes short the up-front cash needed for closing costs but can afford to increase the loan amount.
+Sometimes buyers are short with up-front cash needed for closing costs but can afford to increase the loan amount.
 Sellers can offer to cover closing costs, sometimes at an increased purchase price the buyer can make up in their mortgage.
 The catch is the higher price must be supported by the home appraisal and also approved by the buyer’s lender.

 Include other concessions

-Instead of conceding on the asking price, agree to other concessions, like a move-out date that favors the buyer or including furniture or other items of value.
+Instead of conceding on the asking price, agree to other concessions, such as a move-out date that favors the buyer.
 This shows the seller is firm on the home value, but still flexible to negotiate.

 Include a home warranty

-Acknowledge the age of certain home features, like the roof or furnace, and if anything becomes an issue during negotiations, the seller should be ready to offer a home warranty to cover those items for a limited time.
+Acknowledge the age of certain home features, such as the roof or furnace.
+If anything becomes an issue during negotiations, the seller should be ready to offer a home warranty to cover those items for a limited time.
 The cost is generally less than a potential reduction in price.

 Get organized, hit your goals